 Related: Be prepared for emergencies with our eBook Unexpected Costs of Owning a Home

-In addition to traditional home insurance, you may also have to pay PMI, AKA Private Mortgage Insurance.
+In addition to traditional home insurance, you may also have to pay Private Mortgage Insurance (PMI).
 Such policies are common for borrowers who are considered to be credit risks and those who don’t put down a sizable down payment on their homes.
+First-time home buyers or home buyers with less than 20% down can expect to add a dash of PMI to their “what is a mortgage” recipe.

 Much like everything else, you have to pay taxes on your mortgage loan.
 The percentage of your loan that takes care of taxes can vary from month to month.
 Determining factors include the overall value of your home and the tax policy for your geographic location.
 To get a better idea of how mortgage tax works, take a look at your statements, which you can get from your lender.